Skip to Content

 Deputy Secretary

-Mr. Mohamed Yoki
+Mr. Mohamed G. Yoki Esq.

-Director Policy & Coordination
+Director of Policy and Coordination

 Mrs. Elizabeth Turay